Need a COVID-safe getaway? Two summer adventures you can take in North Carolina

 If you want to get some walking in, simply strolling the six loops of this campground and checking out your fellow campers’ set-ups may be enough.
 Or, take an evening stroll on the 2.7-mile trail circling Price Lake and catch the setting sun glinting off nearby Grandfather Mountain.

-Morning: Wake up and discover you are in the midst of some.
-For one, the statewide runs through the park.
+Morning: Wake up and discover you are in the midst of some pretty awesome hiking.
+For one, the statewide Mountains-to-Sea Trail runs through the park.
 Pick it up heading south past Holloway Mountain Road.
 Hike through a dense fir forest, over mountain meadows, then through a mature hardwood forest.
 Head east and cross Boone Fork into alpine woods.
 Or stay within the park and hike the 5.5-mile Boone Fork Loop.
 The loop includes a wild run along a particularly bouldery section of its namesake creek.

 Evening: A return to Price Lake for sunset wouldn’t be a bad thing.